andresriancho/collector/README.md

 ## Tips and tricks

- * The performance information might be rather large (memory usage dump usually is 500MB in size), it might be a good idea to run the `collect` command in another EC2 instance to reduce the time it takes to download the information from the newly started EC2 instance to the host running `collect`.
+ * The performance information might be rather large (memory usage dump usually is 500MB in size), it might be a good idea to run the `collector` command in another EC2 instance to reduce the time it takes to download the information from the newly started EC2 instance to the host running `collector`.

  * You can run the same command several times to gather statistical information about your software and then merge/analyze it.